 Then there’s Michelangelo’s David, frescoes by Giotto, the splendid Duomo with Brunelleschi’s cupola and Ghiberti’s wonderful ‘Paradise’ doors on the baptistery, the medieval Ponte Vecchio, and Palazzo Pitti with its Medici collections.

 But little do most foreign visitors know, but Florence is one of the best cities for European summer escapes with some gems not far from the city on the coast too – some of Italy’s finest beaches, including 18 beaches classified as ‘Blue Flags’, the highest rating for environmental sustainability and water quality.

 The closest stretches of sand are in the upmarket Versilia area which is as well-loved for its lively nightlife as it is for its lovely long, wide beaches, which include Viareggio, Marina di Carrara, Forte dei Marmi, Pietrasanta, and Camaiore.

 These are old and established too with private beaches with changing rooms, showers, sun-beds, deckchairs and umbrellas, and plenty of cafés, bars and restaurants overlooking the promenades that are as much a part of the experience as the sun and sand.

-European Summer Escapes — Getting There
+European Summer Escapes – Important Travel Tips

 - For moving between cities, European trains are unbeatable and will always be our preference over planes.

+If you’re heading to Europe, these are some of our favourite off the beaten track European summer destinations, the European train trips you need to take this summer and the underrated European cities we love, an A-Z Guide.
 Do you have any favourite European summer escapes?
 We’d love to know.
 Feel free to share your tips below.